bbbradsmith/huffmunch/danger/music/readme.txt

 and play instead of music for its duration of effect.
 The music will resume on that channel at the next note.

+This default behaviour can be changed by assembling music.s with: -D SFX_NO_HALT The no-halt version instead will not cancel any playing note on the channel, and immediately returns to the in-progress note whenever the sound effect finishes.

 To use the music engine: